mrsarm/django-coleman/README.rst

     $ python3 manage.py migrate

-You should run first the ``makemigrations`` task if changes in the model were made.
+You should run first the ``makemigrations`` task if changes in the models were made.

 To create an admin user::